 It was an impressive achievement for the time: in comparison, the French Dictionnarre had taken 55 years to compile and required the dedication of 40 scholars (Johnson only had six helpers).
 The prestige of Johnson's dictionary survived throughout times: in 2005, a commemorative issue of the 50 pence coin was launched to celebrate its 250th anniversary.
 The occasion was also remembered by newspaper The Guardian, that published an article on Johnson's biography.

-from Johnson's dictionary for the words "Fifty" and "Pence".
+The commemorative coin from 2005 shows entries from Johnson's dictionary for the words "Fifty" and "Pence". |

 Johnson’s work is considered the "first great English dictionary” and it is commonly pointed out as the first English dictionary in history.
 Jack Lynch, an Associate Professor of English at Rutgers and the editor of Samuel Johnson’s Dictionary: Selections from the 1755 Work That Defined the English Language (New York: Walker & Company, 2004) and A Guide to Samuel Johnson, discusses the matter on the article "Disgraced by Miscarriage: Four and a Half Centuries of Lexicographical Belligerence".